 A further parameter from the inversion process that allows assessment of model quality and reliability is the percentage difference between the forward and reverse line direction inversion models.
-Similar to RMS error and misfit residuals, a correlation is observed between high-fly areas and large model percentage differences, as illustrated in Figure 4.6 for the case of the 29.9 m depth layer from the inversion models.
-In addition, there is also a clustering of large model percentage differences (greater than $\pm 5\%$) observed in the map along the Cork coastline.
+Unlike RMS error and misfit residuals, there is not a particularly strong correlation between high-fly areas and large model percentage differences, as illustrated in Figure 4.5 for the case of the 29.9 m depth layer from the inversion models.
+The most coherent clustering of large model percentage differences (greater than $\pm 5\%$) in the map is as a narrow band observed along the coastline.
 It appears that the non-independent inversion models, using the previous site's response as the starting model, do not respond immediately to the very rapid lateral transition in resistivity properties on the coastline, with different model solutions arising on the coastline depending on the direction of inversion across the coastline.
-In addition, there are lines, or portions of lines where high percentage differences are apparent, as well as several lineaments associated with power-line or other cultural noise.
+In addition, there are lines, or portions of lines where high percentage differences are apparent, as well as several lineaments associated with power-line noise.

-Figure 4.6: A6 Block inversion - grid maps of resistivity model percentage difference for 29.9 m depth layer (Top) full dataset.
+Figure 4.5: WFD Block inversion - grid maps of resistivity model percentage difference for 29.9 m depth layer (Top) full dataset.
 (Bottom) dataset blanked where flight clearance > 120 m.
 Grid: Inverse Distance Weighted with 50 x 50 m grid mesh.
 Linear colour scale used.
-Irish coastline shown (black line).
 (Note: data blanked in lower figure for illustrative purposes only.
 Rejection of poor model solutions is discussed in Section 5).